 This project Concept Note entitled "Improving Healthy Ocean Ecosystems through Best Practices and Fishing Gear Innovations in Southeast Asia" is being developed to meet the need of the ASEAN-SEAFDEC Resolution and Plan of Action towards 2030 and Implementing the Strategic Action Programme for the South China Sea (SAP-SCS).
-The Project would be executed regionally by the Southeast Asian Fisheries Development Center (SEAFDEC) in partnership with the government agencies responsible for fisheries in the Southeast Asia: 1st focusing countries in the South China Sea and Gulf of Thailand then expansion to other region in the Andaman Sea and Malacca strait to cover all ASEAN Member States.
+The Project would be executed regionally by the Southeast Asian Fisheries Development Center (SEAFDEC) in partnership with the government agencies responsible for fisheries in the Southeast Asia: focusing all ASEAN Member States.
 It is expected that full proposal will be further developed to meet the requirement of the DONORs such as Green Climate Funds (GCF), Global Environment Facilities (GEF).
 The required fund is about 50 Million for 5 Years implementation.
 In case for GCF, the relevant countries to the project have to coordinate with National Designated Authority (NDA) and seek for "No Objection Letter" for the Project Preparation Facility (PPF).